-GSP 031 - ABE Beginning Literacy
+GSP 031 ABE Beginning Literacy

 The purpose of this course is to improve basic skills in language arts, reading, communication, computational skills (math) and writing of beginning level ABE students in order to help them develop their adult roles as productive worker, effective family member, responsible community member and lifelong learner through taking responsibility for their own learning.
 The goals of the course are to increase students' level of functioning in basic academic, employment and life skills.
 There is also a Citizenship/Government component for this class.
 The purpose of this component is to help students become more productive members of the community by understanding the way government works.
 This course may be taken four times for a maximum of 12 credits.

-Prerequisite: None 1,2,or 3 Semester hour(s) Repeatable: This course may be repeated three times for a maximum of twelve credits.
-Lecture/Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.
+Prerequisite: None 1,2,or 3 Semester Hour(s): 1-3 hour(s)

+Lecture / Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.

-GSP 033 - ABE Intermediate Low
+GSP 033 ABE Intermediate Low

 The purpose of this course is to improve intermediate skills in language arts, reading, communication, computational skills (math) and writing, while incorporating career explorations content.
 This course will provide guidance to ABE students in order to help them develop their adult roles as productive worker, effective family member, responsible community member and lifelong learner through taking responsibility for their own learning.
 The goals of this course are to increase students' level of functioning in basic academic skills necessary for life and employment.
 This course may be taken four times for a maximum of 12 credits.

 Prerequisite: Completion of ABE Beginning or TABE Score of 461-517 grade level equivalency 4 to 5.9.
-1,2, or 3 Semester hour(s) Lecture/Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.
+1,2, or 3

+Lecture / Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.

-GSP 035 - ABE Intermediate High
+GSP 035 ABE Intermediate High

 The purpose of this course is to improve skills in language arts, reading, communication, computational skills (math) and writing.
 Development in these areas will support the adult learner in the areas of productive worker, effective family member, responsible community member and lifelong learner.
 The focus of this course is to provide learning experiences which support the learner taking responsibility for his or her own learning.
 This course may be taken four times for a maximum of 12 credits.

 Prerequisite: Completion of ABE Intermediate or TABE Score of 518-566/6-8.9 grade equivalency.
-1, 2 or 3 Semester hour(s) Repeatable: This course may be repeated three times for a maximum of twelve credits.
-Lecture/Lab Hours: 1-2-3 lec/ week NOTES: This course may not be counted toward degrees or career certificates.
+1, 2 or 3

+Lecture / Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.

-GSP 041 - ASE Low
+GSP 041 ASE Low 1-3 Hours

 The purpose of this course is to build college and career readiness skills.
 Development of these skills will support the adult learner becoming self-sufficient and promote lifelong learning.
 The focus of this course is to provide learning experiences that build critical thinking, reflective thinking, and problem-solving abilities.
 This course may be taken four times for a maximum of 12 credits.

 Prerequisite: Completion of ABE High Intermediate or TABE Score of: reading- 567-595, Math- 566-594/ 9-10.9 grade equivalency.
-1, 2, or 3 Semester hour(s) Lecture/Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.
+1, 2, or 3

+Lecture / Lab Hours: 1-2-3 lec/week NOTES: This course may not be counted toward degrees or career certificates.

-GSP 062 - ESL: Beginning Literacy
+GSP 062 ESL: Beginning Literacy